 At Mills & Mills LLP, Reshma continues to build upon her knowledge and experience in employment law, estates litigation, and commercial and contractual disputes with a view to expanding her practice in these areas.

-Also, Reshma brings valuable board experience, as she currently assumes the role as Vice-President on the Board for Metro Toronto Condominium Corporation 854 and has served two terms on the Board of Directors for the Federation of Asian Canadian Lawyers and the South Asian Bar Association of Toronto.
-Reshma continues to be a member of the Canadian and Ontario Bar Associations, the South Asian Bar Association, and the Advocates’ Society.
+Also, Reshma brings valuable board experience, as she currently assumes the role as President on the Board for Metro Toronto Condominium Corporation 854 and has served two terms on the Board of Directors for the Federation of Asian Canadian Lawyers and the South Asian Bar Association of Toronto.

 Prior to practicing law, Reshma worked at the United Nations and with Oxfam Great Britain in Asia on global poverty alleviation campaigns, where she gained valuable experience in international advocacy and campaign development.
 Reshma continues to be committed to a variety of charitable causes and provides mentorship support to young professionals as they integrate into the legal community.